ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".

+Changing an aggregation job's parameters is illegal, so further requests to `PUT /tasks/{tasks}/aggregation_jobs/{aggregation-job-id}` for the same `aggregation-job-id` but with a different `AggregationJobInitReq` in the body MUST fail with an HTTP client error status code.

+Additionally, it is not possible to rewind or reset the state of an aggregation job.
+Once an aggregation job has been continued at least once (see
+{{agg-continue-flow}}), further requests to initialize that aggregation job MUST fail with an HTTP client error status code.

 Finally, if `state == Continued(prep_state)`, then the Helper stores `state` to prepare for the next continuation step ({{aggregation-helper-continuation}}).
 Otherwise, if `state == Finished(out_share)`, then the Helper stores `out_share`